tae898/erc/README.md

 ## TODOs

 1. Create a test dataset to set a baseline.
-2. Currently both tensorflow and pytorch are used.
+1. Currently both tensorflow and pytorch are used.
 Stick to one (preferably pytorch) and make it compatible.
-3. Better organize the binary weights file downloading.
+1. Better organize the binary weights file downloading.
 They are stored everywhere at the moment.
-4. Find a better face detector.
-This package supports some face detectors (e.g. sfd, blazeface, and dlib).
+1. Find a better face detector.
+This package supports some face detectors (e.g. sfd, blazeface, and dlib), but there's gotta be a better one.
+1. Include facial emotion detection.
-5. Clean and readable code.
+1. Clean and readable code.
-6. Better docstring.
+1. Better docstring.
-7. GPU support.
+1. GPU support.
-8. Create a server in docker.
+1. Create a server in docker.
-9. Decouple face detection (bounding box) and face landmark detection.
+1. Decouple face detection (bounding box) and face landmark detection.
 They are technically two separate things.
-10. Think about extending the visual features from faces to full-sized humans (e.g. human poses)
+1. Think about extending the visual features from faces to full-sized humans (e.g. human poses)

 ## Contributing